ballin-23/property-scroller/README.md

 # Property Scroller
-## Goal
-- Create an application that scrolls through property listings and gathers data so that I don't have to.
+- A script that scrolls through property listings and gathers data so that I don't have to.